datacarpentry/rr-organization1/01-file-organization-instructors.md

 #### Slide 17
 1. Why should you bother standardizing your research workflow?
 What will you get for your organizational efforts?
-2. It's time well-spent, but there is a point of "good enough."
+2. It's time well-spent, but there is a point of *good enough.*

 #### Slide 18
-1. Another hint: '''quarantine the crazy'''.
+1. Another hint: **quarantine the crazy*.
 What?
 2. Create a space to put files and data with known issues.
 3. Create a README file or some other notes or code comments that track your changes to this messy data.